noncorpus/DnD5e/unbroken-circle/characters/meriel-alwine.md

 You can spend 1 ki point to take the Disengage or Dash action as a Bonus Action on Your Turn, and your jump distance is doubled for the turn.

+Deflect Missiles

+Starting at 3rd level, you can use your reaction to deflect or catch the missile when you are hit by a ranged weapon Attack.
+When you do so, the damage you take from the Attack is reduced by 1d 10 + your Dexterity modifier + your monk level.

 ## Background

 Age | Height | Weight  |